These pages are provided as a service to the families and friends we serve.If you have any questions please contact us through e-mail or by phone.

 To locate an obituary of more than 3 months past, please click the "View Obituary Archive" button below.

 If you would like to send an on-line condolence or tribute, please click on the "contact funeral home" button below.
 Your message will be printed and presented to the family.
 Please be sure to indicate the name of the deceased in your message, and please indicate if you would like your message delivered to a specific family member.
 (Any information provided will be strictly confidential.
 It will not be provided to anyone other than the intended recipient, sold, or used for any marketing purposes.)

-Powers, Present & Sixbey Funeral Home, Inc.
+Powers, Present & Sixbey Funeral Home is handling arrangements.